• Skip to primary navigation

 • 2 small or 1 large zucchini, washed and sliced, diced, or chopped

-• 2 teaspoons extra virgin olive oil (or up to 1 tablespoon) (10g)
+• 2 teaspoons extra virgin olive oil, or more to taste (10g)

 • 1 medium garlic clove, smashed